Schur polynomials and Weighted Grassmannians: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank the organizers of ``MSJ Seasonal Institute 2012 Schubert calculus" for providing us an excellent environment to discuss about the topic of this paper.
-The first author is grateful to Takashi Otofuji for many helpful comments.
-He is supported by JSPS Research Fellowships for Young Scientists.
+The authors would like to thank the organizers of ``MSJ Seasonal Institute 2012 Schubert calculus" for providing us an excellent environment for discussions on the topic of this paper.
+The authors would like to show their gratitude also to Takashi Ikeda and Tatsuya Horiguchi for many useful discussions.
+The first author is particularly grateful to Takashi Otofuji for many helpful comments.
+The first author is supported by JSPS Research Fellowships for Young Scientists.
 The second author is supported by the National Research Foundation of Korea (NRF) grants funded by the Korea government (MEST) (No. 2012-0000795, 2011-0001181).
 He also would like to express his gratitude to the Algebraic Structure and its Application Research Institute at KAIST for providing him an excellent research environment in 2011-2012.